 The No Name Band formed in 1983 to compete in a local talent contest with the lineup shown above.
 They finished first (winning £500) but before actively gigging or making any recordings Ian Byrne was replaced by Francis Geraghty on guitar.
 Tony Smyth (ex Bogey Boys) who had just returned from the USA, replaced Eddie Smith on drums.

 Francis Geraghty and Tony Smyth regularly play together with Jimmy Smyth and Davy Watson as Deep 6 in the Meath area.
 They have released a CD of rock and blues covers titled "Undercover".
-Original drummer Eddie Smith now records as Eddie Who.
+Original drummer Eddie Smith began to write songs and recorded as Eddie Who (not to be confused with Who's Eddie).

 We need your help to correct and/or complete this entry.
 If you can provide more information about this band, have scans, photos or any other memorabilia we can use, or spare copies of any releases, then please get in touch.